openframeworks/ofSite/_documentation/sound/ofSoundPlayer_functions.markdown

 Each band will be represented as a float between 0 and 1.

-warning:This isn't implemented on mobile & embedded platforms.
+Warning: This isn't implemented on mobile & embedded platforms.

 Parameters:
 nBands number of spectrum bands to return, max 512.
 \return pointer to an FFT sample, sample size is equal to the nBands parameter.